SirenOmica/FluoSta/README.md

 - `p < 0.01` → `**`
 - `p < 0.001` → `***`

-(Use numeric p-values together with stars in reports for clarity.)

 ### Effect-size measures

 **ω² and GES — proportion of explained variance (rules of thumb)**